New Jersey’s Comparative Negligence Laws for Car Accidents

 Compensation Reduction

-For example, if a plaintiff incurs $100,000 in damages but is found to be 30% at fault, they will only recover $70,000.
-This reduction reflects the plaintiff’s share of responsibility for the accident, ensuring that they do not receive full compensation for an incident to which they contributed.
+For example, if a plaintiff suffers $100,000 in damages but is 30% at fault, they recover $70,000.
+This adjustment reflects the plaintiff’s responsibility and prevents full compensation for accidents they contributed to.

 No Compensation Over 50% Fault

-Conversely, if the plaintiff is found to be more than 50% at fault, they will not be entitled to any compensation, regardless of the extent of their injuries or damages.
+If a plaintiff is more than 50% at fault, they cannot recover any compensation, regardless of injury severity or damages.

-Understanding how fault percentages affect compensation is crucial for plaintiffs in motor vehicle accident cases.
-It emphasizes the importance of accurately establishing fault and effectively arguing one’s case to minimize the assigned fault percentage.
+Understanding how fault percentages affect compensation is essential for plaintiffs in motor vehicle accident cases.
+Accurately establishing fault and effectively presenting your case can help minimize your assigned fault and maximize your recovery.

 Legal Representation and Navigating Claims